As usual, my friends, Rushlin Boy, your guiding light, operating with half my brain tied behind my back.

 This isn't immigration, what's happening in this country.

-This is not, it's not even illegal immigration.
+It's not even illegal immigration.

 We're being invaded.

-We're just it's it's happening in Europe.
+We're just, it's happening in Europe.

-This is not illegal immigration.
+This is not illegal immigration what's happening here.

-But what's actually happening here to me is not immigration.
+But what's actually happening here, to me, is not immigration.

 We don't have an immigration system that permits this.